ViciousSquid/Soundboard/README.md

 Execute main.py

 To load an audio file onto a button, use the "File" menu to choose an audio file.
 Once selected, the corresponding button will display the name of the loaded file.
-Only six files are currently supported at a time (one for each button) if you need more than this, launch another instance.

 Suggestions/contributions welcomed